 Prophecy and Prophet in The Bible is not just about predictions of the future, it's proclaiming the word of God.
 So any Preacher is a Prophet.
 But I also feel strongly from Corinthians that the head(s) of a congregation should not be the only person to Prophecy.

 Every Christian should be an Evangelist to an extent, the Great Commission is for us all.
-But we don't all have the ability to dedicate our lives to traveling to bring the Gospel to new regions like Paul did.
+But we don't all have the ability or the calling to dedicate our lives to traveling to bring the Gospel to new regions like Paul did.

 The word translated Pastor is very similar to words translated Shepherd elsewhere (Strongs treats it as the same word, but it has a unique distinct spelling in the Greek text).
 But also similar to words for flock.
 No other Bible verse justifies making any member of The Body a Shepherd, Jesus makes clear in John 10:16 he is the only Shepherd of his flock, Jesus doesn't need "under shepherds".
 Hebrew 13:20 included.